The Banking Litigation Law Review: Russia

 Privilege and professional secrecy

-Under the Russian laws, credit organisations must keep the operations, accounts and deposits of their clients and correspondent banks secret.
+Under Russian law, credit organisations must keep the operations, accounts and deposits of their clients and correspondent banks secret.

 Banks and their employees may be held liable for violating the bank–client privilege under the civil, administrative or criminal laws.
-Criminal responsibility for this offence is very rare, but it is often invoked together with responsibility for other offences, such as, for instance, fraud.
+Criminal responsibility for this offence is very rare, but it is often invoked together with responsibility for other offences, such as fraud.
 Civil law liabilities in the form of recovery of damages and administrative liability are not common in practice.

-Other types of professional privilege include attorney–client privilege, audit secret, notarial secret, insurance secret, and trade secret.
+Other types of professional privilege include attorney–client privilege, audit secret, notarial secret, insurance secret and trade secret.
 In disputes involving banks, the attorney–client privilege that allows exchanges of information with an attorney and reliance on confidentiality is most relevant.
-The rules for an attorney's storage and use of information, as well as liability for violating the same, are governed by Federal Law No. 63-FZ dated 31 May 2002 on Legal Practice and Advocacy in the Russian Federation, the Code of Professional Ethics of Attorneys (adopted by the First National Congress of Russian Lawyers on 31 January 2003), as well as by local acts of the attorney chambers.
-Therefore, in approaching lawyers for legal services, banks should take care that their representatives hold the status of attorneys.
+The rules for an attorney's storage and use of information, as well as liability for violating the same, are governed by Federal Law No. 63-FZ of 31 May 2002 on Legal Practice and Advocacy in the Russian Federation and the Code of Professional Ethics of Attorneys (adopted by the First National Congress of Russian Lawyers on 31 January 2003), as well as by local acts of the attorney chambers.
+Therefore, in approaching lawyers for legal services, banks should take care that their representatives hold the status of attorney.

 Sources of litigation

 The principal operations of banks concern issuing loans, and therefore a considerable portion of all disputes involving banks comprises disputes on the recovery of debt from borrowers and guarantors, as well as on levying execution on pledged assets.
 Unfortunately, pre-judicial dispute settlement and levying execution on pledges assets are inefficient tools in Russia; hence, banks prefer to go to court.